 This does not mean you have to start calorie counting every meal from now on.
 That’s one of the beauties of the ketogenic diet.
-You usually feel fuller with less calories so you don’t have to count them.
+You usually feel fuller with fewer calories so you don’t have to count them.

 But when weight loss results stop showing up it’s time to take a closer look at everything you eat.

 You can count calories for a few days.
-If you are consuming a crazy amount, it’s time to swap some high calorie foods with low calorie foods.
+If you are consuming a crazy amount, it’s time to swap some high-calorie foods with low-calorie foods.

 The point of this ketosis mistake is that you need to keep in mind that calories still matter.

 The last big mistake that people make is the exact opposite of the previous mistake.
 It’s not eating enough fat.